Titan-Systems/titan/docs/resources/generic_secret.md

 ---

-# PasswordSecret
+# GenericSecret

 [Snowflake Documentation](https://docs.snowflake.com/en/sql-reference/sql/create-secret)

 A Secret defines a set of sensitive data that can be used for authentication or other purposes.
-This class defines a password secret.
+This class defines a generic secret.

 ## Examples